hcyuser/Docusky_Tools_2019/DocuWidgets/README.md

 ### `docuskyManageDbListSimpleUI.utility.setStyle(param)`

 #### Description:
-It is used to set the style of the widget UI.
+Set the style of the widget UI.

 ##### `param`
 Type: Object